atlassian/react-beautiful-dnd/README.md

 - Moving items between horizontal lists
 - Moving a `Draggable` from a vertical list to a horizontal list
+- Dragging multiple items at once

+### Long term backlog

 - Touch support

-### Long term backlog

-- Nesting
 - Automatically disabling animations when the frame rate drops below a threshold.
 - A mechanism to programatically perform dragging without user input
-- Dragging multiple items at a time
 - And lots more!

 ## Installation